- Higher rainfall than other parts of Victoria

 - Preventing burning in some areas to protect sensitive ecosystems

-Within the Barwon South West region in 2018–19, residual risk is was projected at around 62%.
+Within the Barwon South West region in 2018–19, estimated risk is was projected at around 62%.

 Since the mid 2000's, there has been an increased focus on strategic fuel management in the Barwon South West area, with a targeted program of treatment within two to three kilometres of high risk townships and concentration of burning along the northern slopes of the Otway Ranges.
 This has resulted in a 20-25% reduction in bushfire risk in this landscape.

-Residual risk is projected decrease again to 51% by 2022, as planned burning scheduled in the joint fuel management program is carried out.
+Estimated risk is projected to decrease again to 51% by 2022, as planned burning scheduled in the joint fuel management program is carried out.

-Without planned burning, residual risk would increase risk will increase to 74% by 2022.
+Without planned burning, estimated risk would increase risk will increase to 74% by 2022.

 Bushfire risk profile, Barwon South West Region, 1980–2022